1technophile/OpenMQTTGateway/docs/use/gateway.md

 }'
 ```
 ::: info
 This will change the subscribed and published mqtt_topic/gateway_name that the gateway uses.
-No parameters are manditory, the current topic or gateway name will be used if not supplied.
+No parameters are mandatory, the current topic or gateway name will be used if not supplied.
 :::

 ## Switching brokers and using self signed and client certificates

 In the `user_config.h` file it is possible to specify multiple MQTT brokers and client certificates.
 These are commonly self signed and are supported by defining `MQTT_SECURE_SELF_SIGNED` as true or 1.
-Additonally, support for multiple brokers and client certificates has been added.
-To use this, it is required that the server certificate, client certificate, and client key are provided as their own constatnt string value as demonstrated in the file.
+Additionally, support for multiple brokers and client certificates has been added.
+To use this, it is required that the server certificate, client certificate, and client key are provided as their own constant string value as demonstrated in the file.
 To add more than one broker and switch between them it is necessary to provide all of the relevant certificates/keys and add their respective variable names in the `certs_array` structure, as shown in `user_config.h`, and changing the array size to the number of different connections -1.

 To switch between these servers with an MQTT command message, the format is as follows: